gbif/data-products/SQL_for_statistics/read_me-index.md

   * Node download events, sum of downloaded records that users downloaded between specific dates for **one specific node**.
 If more nodes should be included use the IN statement in the WHERE clause.
   * The sum of records that users downloaded by month between specific dates _index wide_:
     * https://github.com/gbif/data-products/blob/master/SQL_for_statistics/total_records_total_events_and_total_users_downloaded_by_month

+* **filter based user download stats SQL**
+  * When searching inside the occurrence_download table's filter column, you will be dealing with JSON data.
+Postgres has not been well equipped to deal with JSON style data.
+For Postgres 11 which GBIF is using (tested 09-01-2020) the SQL posted in this repo will work.

 * **Country publishing (HIVE DB)**
   * This gives the number of records shared by _publisher country_ and has _End-of-year_ SQL as well: